 So do you want to put your entire life and career in the hands of the U.S. government?
 You won’t be allowed to have sex with foreigners unless the U.S. government approves.
 You can’t smoke weed.
 You can’t bang prostitutes.
 You can’t be known for getting drunk every night and having hangovers at work.
 You can’t travel abroad unless approved.
 Your gambling habits will be monitored.
 You can’t break any laws, or at least not get caught.
 You can’t have security violations.
 You also can’t have any financial problems.
 I had a friend whose wife bounced a few checks at a U.S. Embassy where they were posted, and they suspended HIS clearance and later forced him into retirement!
 He is now divorced from his wife.
 Plus there are other restrictions.
 If you get caught breaking these rules, and there are plenty of snitches around the office, kiss your clearance and job goodbye.
 One false move on your perfect life and it is all over.
 A suspended or revoked security clearance stays on record for life.
 If you ever try to get another clearance, this will be a problem.
 Most people at the Department of State who get their clearance suspended never get it back.

 Another problem is that many government contracting jobs care more about an applicant’s ability to get a clearance that their ability to do the job.
 I have seen many employees who do not know anything about their job, but because they had an active TS/SCI clearance from a previous job, they were immediately hired because it saves the company the time and money to try to get an uncleared person a clearance.
 My advice, get a regular job.
 You will have more freedom and autonomy and will not have to worry about losing your career over a few trials and tribulations in your life.
 Security clearances are not worth it.
-The government thinks that a security clearance means they can trust you and keep you on a lease, but you can’t trust the government, so why bother?
+The government thinks that a security clearance means they can trust you and keep you on a leash.
+But, you can’t trust the government, so why should they trust you?